 How Much Does it Cost to Visit the Hermitage

 back to top

 Tickets to the Hermitage can be bought at the entrance on the day of your visit or online.
-Usually there are big queues at the ticket offices of the Hermitage, so you could safe yourself a lot of time by buying your ticket online.
-However online tickets are more expensive.
+Usually there are big queues at the ticket offices, so you could save yourself a lot of time by buying your ticket online.
+However, online tickets are more expensive.

 An online ticket can be bought here at the webshop of the Hermitage.
-Online ticket prices are in dollars, one day entrance for $17,95 and two day entrance for $23,95.
+Online ticket prices are in dollars, oneday entrance costs $17,95- and two-day entrance $23,95.

 Tickets at the Museum are sold for 700 rubles to foreigners.
 For citizens of Russia and Belarus the price is 400 rubles.
-If you live and work in Russia you may succeed to pay the same lower price.
+If you live and work in Russia, you may be able to pay the lower price.

-Even though ticket prices for online tickets are significantly higher, it might be preferable to buy your tickets online anyway, especially during high season.
-If you want to buy tickets for 400 rubles, you can only do so at the museum’s ticket office where you may have to stand in line for hours in the rain (yes people line up outside of the museum) before you can finally get in.
-In the museum’s courtyard there are also ticket machines, which allow you to buy tickets for 700 rubles.
-For these there may also be a line, but not one in which you have to stand for hours.
+Even though ticket prices for online tickets are significantly higher, it might be preferable to buy your tickets online, especially during high season.
+If you want to buy tickets for 400 rubles, you can do so only at the museum’s ticket office, but you may have to stand in line for hours in the rain (yes, people line up outside of the museum) before you can finally get in).
+In the museum’s courtyard, there are ticket machines, which allow you to buy tickets for 700 rubles.
+For these there may also be a line, but it’s a lot shorter.

 How To Visit The Hermitage For Free